mjhea0/django-interactive-charts-post/README.md

         return f'{self.customer_full_name}, {self.payment_method} ({self.item.name})'
 ```

-1. `Item` - represents a sample item from our store
+1. `Item` represents an item in our store
-1. `Purchase` - represents each purchase (it is linked to an Item)
+1. `Purchase` represents a purchase (that is linked to an Item)

-Create then apply the migrations:
+Make migrations and then apply them:

 ```python
 (env)$ python manage.py makemigrations
 (env)$ python manage.py migrate
 ```

-Register the model in *blog/admin.py*:
+Register the models in *shop/admin.py*:

 ```python
 # shop/admin.py